pacphi/tf4k8s/experiments/k8s/argo-cd/README.md

 Login with your newly minted credentials.

-At this point it's up to you whether or not you'd like to follow the rest of the steps outlined in the [Getting Started](https://argoproj.github.io/argo-cd/getting_started/#creating-apps-via-ui) guide, or choose your own path forward.
+At this point it's up to you whether or not you'd like to follow the rest of the steps outlined in the [Getting Started](https://argoproj.github.io/argo-cd/getting_started/#creating-apps-via-ui) guide or choose your own path forward.

+Consult this [guide](https://argoproj.github.io/argo-cd/user-guide/private-repositories/) if you want to work with a private Git repository.

 ## Teardown